smuellerDD/leancrypto/README.fips.md

 Leancrypto intends to implement all FIPS 140 requirements, albeit sometimes in its own ways.
 This document gives an overview of the FIPS 140 compliance.

+## Status

+The following status regarding FIPS 140 compliance is achieved:

+* leancrypto compiled as ELF binary (e.g. Linux): fully FIPS 140 compliant

+* other binary types (e.g. Apple, Windows, EFI): FIPS 140 compliance achieved for all aspects except the integrity test.
+See section [Integrity Test](#Integrity-Test) for details.

 ## General Approach

 The `leancrypto` library always is compiled as a FIPS 140 module.
 To achieve that, it is compiled into two binaries: